AppGharage/Curriculum/docs/core/README.md

 # Core Curriculum <Badge text="Under Construction" type="warn"/>
 ::: tip
-You are required to know these irrespective of the track you choose as they are at the core of programming.
+You are required to know these irrespective of the track you choose, they are at the core of programming.
 :::

 ## Introduction
 Want to learn how to develop Web applications?
-This is a curriculum we at AppGharage have developed to train and vet our developers.
-If you are confused as to what learn or how to become a Web Developer this Curriculum will serve as a guide and will help you not follow trendy tools and stacks.
+This is a curriculum AppGharage has developed to train and vet developers.
+If you are confused as to what to learn or how to become a Web Developer, this Curriculum should serve as a guide and help you not follow trendy tools and stacks.

-The Curriculumn includes projects which would help you validate what you learn.
-We trully believe, should you follow and complete the required projects in this curriculum, you will have the skills to call yourself a World Class Web Developer :metal:
+The Curriculum includes projects which would help you validate what you learn.
+We truly believe that should you follow and complete the required projects in this curriculum, you will have the skills to call yourself a World Class Web Developer :metal:

 ::: warning IMPORTANT